-Walden (first published as Walden; or, Life in the Woods) is an American book written by noted transcendentalist Henry David Thoreau .
-The work is part personal declaration of independence, social experiment, voyage of spiritual discovery, satire, and manual for self-reliance. [ 2 ] Published in 1854, it details Thoreau's experiences over the course of two years in a cabin he built near Walden Pond, amidst woodland owned by his friend and mentor Ralph Waldo Emerson, near Concord, Massachusetts.
+It has been suggested[by whom?]
+Biography Early years Marburg Freiburg Walden.
+Walden (first published as Walden; or, Life in the Woods) is an American book written by noted transcendentalist Henry David Thoreau, a reflection upon simple living in natural surroundings.
+The work is part personal declaration of independence, social experiment, voyage of spiritual discovery, satire, and manual for self-reliance.
+First published in 1854, it details Thoreau's experiences over the course of two years, two months, and two days in a cabin he built near Walden Pond, amidst woodland owned by his friend and mentor Ralph Waldo Emerson, near Concord, Massachusetts.

 Today, a director wouldn't think twice about angling the camera within feet of the tracks as a train entered into the frame.
 We see it all the time.
+Joseph Gandy.